temcocontrols/T3000Webview/revnotes.md

 ![1](./revnotes/2025-01-21/5.png)

-##### 1.4 System will load all existing data from T3000 for selected device and graphic.
+##### 1.4 System will load existing data from T3000 for selected device and graphic.

 ![1](./revnotes/2025-01-21/6.png)